Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 **TODO:**
 - Find out what audio file types are supported in iOS apps
-- Find and have ready to insert into your game an assortment of
+- Find them, and have them ready to insert into them in your game

+> *You should be able to find lots of free audio on the internet.
+If stuck, please talk to instructor for ideas.*

 <!-- TODO: find a version of this tutorial in Swift ...NOT Obj-C...